-We revived our abandoned and overgrown garden using all-natural, no-till garden practices to create a beautiful and productive garden within a year!
+We completely transformed our abandoned and overgrown garden using all-natural, no-till garden practices to create a beautiful and productive garden within a year!

 I can’t believe that we’ve been at our “new” homestead for almost 2 years now!
 Part of me is so f-ing proud of everything that we’ve done!
 And the other part of me is like “what the heck are you doing with yourself?!
 This place is still a disaster!”
 And the other part of me is like “Girl, you are soooo tired at this point.
 Just run away while you still can!”